What is Potassium Chlorate?

 Potassium chlorate can be produced in three ways:

-- On the industrial scale, it can be produced by the Liebig process –
+1. On the industrial scale, it can be produced via the Liebig process –

 Step 1.
 Consider hot calcium hydroxide.